‘Trend alert’: Study shows how pro-BJP toolkits get hashtags trending on Twitter

-A study by researchers from Cornell University and the Massachusetts Institute of Technology has shed light on how a "cross-platform organisation" orchestrated nationwide Twitter trends during the 2019 general election through a network of cross-platform “media manipulation campaigns”.
+A study by researchers from Cornell University and the Massachusetts Institute of Technology has shed light on how the BJP’s social media department orchestrated nationwide Twitter trends during the 2019 general election through a network of cross-platform “media manipulation campaigns”.

 The report, “Trend Alert: How a Cross-Platform Organization Manipulated Twitter Trends in the Indian General Election”, was based on a study of 664 pro-BJP WhatsApp groups and found evidence of “75 hashtag manipulation campaigns in the form of mobilization messages with lists of pre-written tweets”.

-In the report, authors Maurice Jakesch and Mor Naaman from Cornell University and Kiran Garimella and Dean Eckles from Massachusetts Institute of Technology said their study provided the first systematic analysis of cross-platform campaigns, noting that previous accounts on social media manipulation relied either on indirect inferences or single instances of leaked evidence.
+Authors Maurice Jakesch and Mor Naaman Cornell University and Kiran Garimella and Dean Eckles from Massachusetts Institute of Technology said their study provided the first systematic analysis of cross-platform campaigns, noting that previous accounts on social media manipulation relied either on indirect inferences or single instances of leaked evidence.

 ALSO READ: Lok Sabha elections 2019: The social media factor